 Wonder Woman 1984 was originally set to be released in movie theaters on June 5, 2020.
 However, with movie theaters shut down indefinitely due to the Coronavirus, that had to change.

 Gal Gadot herself, in a recent interview, revealed that they are meeting to re-evaluate the Wonder Woman 1984 release date every two weeks.
-Expect a big announcement after their next two-week meeting.

-It’s not looking good for Wonder Woman 1984 and 2020 and at this point Warner Bros. is probably reconsidering whether they should just release it on streaming platforms.
+At this point Warner Bros. is probably reconsidering whether they should just release it on streaming platforms.

 - CLICK HERE to tell Warner Bros. to release Wonder Woman 1984 streaming right now!